TempleEight/temple-docs/TempleEight/docs/guide/enumeration.md

 }
 ```

-This generates a new endpoint, accessible at `/api/example-service/all`, and this will return all stored elements as a JSON list.
+This generates a new endpoint, accessible at `/api/example-service/all`, and this will return all stored elements as a JSON array.
 Let's make some example requests to show it in action:

 ```bash